The Missing Truth

 The Missing Truth (ပျောက်ဆုံးနေသောအမှန်တရား) is a 2019 Burmese thriller drama series starring May Myint Mo, Naw Phaw Eh Htar, Lu Min, Aung Ye Htike, Kaung Myat San and Htoo Aung.
 It aired on MRTV-4 from September 19 to October 16, 2019, on Mondays to Fridays at 19:00 for 20 episodes.

 The series is directed by Kaung Zan and produced by Taraus V Production, held premiere show on September 14, 2019 in Junction City JCGV, Yangon.
-It was also banned from watching series under the age of 13.
+It was also banned from watching series under the age of 13 due to some graphical violence.

 Synopsis

-It's about a father's unconditional and imprudent love for his children.
-U Phone Myint Htet can provide strongest foundation for physical development yet lack in mental support which leads to his youngest son Zwe Htet's inferiority and unintended crimes.
-Thudra was starring as a ghost who seeks revenge for vengeance which based on her family massacre.
-Since she is addicted to social media, after being killed by one of her fans, she started to killed everyone who included in the death of her and her family!
+Emphasizing on a father's unconditional and imprudent love for his children, U Phone Myint Htet can provide the strongest foundation for physical development yet lack in mental support.
+This leads to his youngest son Zwe Htet's inferiority and unintended crimes despite coming from a wealthy family.
+Meanwhile, the family of U Phone Myint Htet’s business competitor was mysteriously murdered while on vacation.
+No justification, no lead, but one missing person; the body of family’s daughter.
+Afterwards, Thudra, the ghost of the missing girl reappears as a vengeful spirit to seek revenge over her family’s massacre.
+Due to her addiction to social media, she begins hunting down and killing everyone who played a role in the homicide using a bizarre method by going live on social media.